Notice of Annual General Meeting of Klövern AB (publ)

 The Board’s proposal for authorisation is intended to provide the Board with greater possibilities to adapt the capital structure of the Company to the capital requirement from time to time and thus be able to contribute to increased shareholder value.
 In addition, the authorisation is intended to enable the Board to transfer shares in connection with financing of acquisitions of properties or companies through payment in the form of the Company’s own shares.
 The intention of the authorisation does not allow the Company to trade in its own shares with the intention of generating short-term profits.

-The Company holds 90,956,740 of its own Class B ordinary shares at the time of this notice.
+The Company holds 90,956,740 of its own ordinary shares of Class B at the time of this notice.

-Authorisation for the Board to decide on new issues of shares, item 17
+Authorisation for the Board to resolve on new issues of shares, item 16

 The Board proposes that the Annual General Meeting decides to authorise the Board, on one or more occasions, during the period until the next Annual General Meeting to decide on new issues of ordinary shares of Class A and/or Class B and/or preference shares, with or without derogation from the shareholders’ pre-emption rights.

-Shares may be subscribed to in cash, by payment in kind, through a set-off, or on conditions following from Chapter 2, section 5, of the Companies Act.
+Shares may be subscribed to in cash, by payment in kind, through a set-off, or on conditions following from Chapter 2, Section 5 of the Swedish Companies Act.

 A new issue decided upon pursuant to the authorisation shall take place with the intention of acquiring properties or participation rights in legal entities that own properties or with a view to capitalising the Company prior to such acquisitions.
 A new issue pursuant to the authorisation that takes place derogating from the shareholders’ pre-emption rights shall take place at the market subscription price.
 However, an issue discount may be given at the market level in the event of new issues of preference shares and/or ordinary shares of Class B that take place in derogating from the shareholders’ pre-emption rights, and which are subscribed to in cash.
 An issue discount at the market level shall be given in the event of rights issues.